asifbagvan13/machineLearning/loanApproval/readme.md

 This project implements a simple machine learning model to predict whether a loan will be approved or rejected based on applicant details.
 It uses the **K-Nearest Neighbors (KNN)** algorithm from **scikit-learn** and is trained on a dataset containing various financial and personal features of applicants.

 # Requirements
-Python 3.13.5
+- Python 3.13.5
-pandas
+- pandas
-numpy
+- numpy
-scikit-learn
+- scikit-learn

-Install dependencies using:
 ## to run this download it,
- step 1: conda create -n ML python=3.13.5 step 2: conda activate ML step 3: pip install -r requirement.txt step 4: then you can run it uisng your preferred ide or code editor
+- step 1: conda create -n ML python=3.13.5
+- step 2: conda activate ML
+- step 3: pip install -r requirement.txt
+- step 4: then you can run it uisng your preferred ide or code editor

 ## 📁 Dataset